raphaelramos/raphaelramos/README.md

 # Hi there 👋

-I'm Raphael, I work as a senior full stack developer and tech enthusiast and passionate about science fiction.
+I'm Raphael, I work as a senior full stack developer, tech enthusiast and passionate about science fiction.

 # 💻 Tech Stack